 Place shrimp in breading mixture and toss until lightly coated.
 Shake off excess flour and place shrimp in oil.

-Cook shrimp for 1-2 minutes, or until lightly browned, stirring with a slotted as needed.
+Cook shrimp for 1-2 minutes, or until lightly browned, stirring with a slotted spoon as needed.

 Using a slotted spoon, remove shrimp from hot oil and place on a brown paper bag to let drain.